 This course is concerned with symbolic computing, that is, using computers to manipulate symbols.
 The first part of the course will focus on the fundamentals of Lisp programming including list processing, function definition, recursion, data structures, Common Lisp Object System (CLOS), and Lisp I/O. The second part of the course will emphasize the use of Lisp to support different Artificial Intelligence applications: search techniques, neural networks, genetic algorithms, etc. Students are required to complete several homework exercises and a term project.
 Enrollment will be limited to ensure adequate student involvement in class presentations.
-PREREQUISITES: CS3310 or equivalent) or consent of instructor.
+PREREQUISITES: CS 3310 (or equivalent) or consent of instructor.

-CS4322 ADVANCED DATABASE SYSTEMS SEMINAR.
-(3-1).
+CS4322 ADVANCED DATABASE SYSTEMS SEMINAR (3-1)

 This course covers the advanced and current research on database topics that have not been discussed fully in the prior database courses CS3320 and CS4312.
-Possible topics to be discussed in the course include object-oriented databases, database machines (especially multilinagual and multibackend systems), multimedia DBMS, semantic modeling, DB security, knowledge-based DBMS, nonnormalized relations, temporal information handling, advanced data structures, real-time database systems, etc. The studies may be theoretical, pragmatic and analytical, or experimental using some advanced prototype database systems.
-PREREQUISITE: CS4312, or consent of instructor.
+Possible topics to be discussed in the course include object-oriented databases, database machines (especially multilingual and multibackend systems), multimedia DBMS, semantic modeling, DB security, knowledge-based DBMS, nonnormalized relations, temporal information handling, advanced data structures, real-time database systems, etc. The studies may be theoretical, pragmatic and analytical, or experimental using some advanced prototype database systems.
+PREREQUISITE: ${\it CS4312}$, or consent of instructor

-CS4450 ADVANCED COMPUTER ARCHITECTURE.
-(4-0).
+CS4450 ADVANCED COMPUTER ARCHITECTURE (4-0)

 This course covers advanced topics in computer architecture and the application of concepts in computer architecture to the design and use of computers.
 The topics discussed include classes of computer architecture, application oriented architecture and high performance architecture.
-PREREQUISITES: CS3200 or equivalent.
+PREREQUISITES: CS3200 or equivalent

-CS4451 INTRODUCTION TO PARALLEL COMPUTING.
-(4-1).
+CS4451 INTRODUCTION TO PARALLEL COMPUTING (4-1)

 An introduction to the basic issues of parallel computing.
 The course brings the students to acknowledge of different models of current parallel computers, and the interconnection networks that support them.
-Studnts are introduced to metrics that describe the performance of parallel computer systems.
+Students are introduced to metrics that describe the performance of parallel computer systems.
 The students are introduced to a variety of parallel algorithms to put different parallel models into perspective.
 A major design project utilizing NPS parallel and/or distributed computing facilities is assigned.
-PREREQUISITES: CS3200 AND ABILITY TO PROGRAM IN C or C++.

-CS4452 PROGRAMMING PARALLEL COMPUTERS.
-(2-4).
+CS4452 PROGRAMMING PARALLEL COMPUTERS (CS & Non-CS majors) (2-4)

 A hands-on introduction to parallel computing.
 The course introduces the student to different scientific and engineering applications that can benefit from parallel computing.
-The performance trade-offs among different ways of parallelizing an application are discussed.
+The performance trade-offs among different ways of paralyzing an application are discussed.
 With the aid of parallel programming development tools, the students design, implement, debug, and monitor parallel programs for a few of the applications discussed.
-Every student is required to complete a nontrivial parallel program for solving some problem pertaining to his/her academic fiels of study.
+Every student is required to complete a nontrivial parallel program for solving some problem pertaining to his/her academic fields of study.
 The course is intended for CS and non-CS majors.

-CS4470 IMAGE SYNTHESIS.
-(3-2).
+CS4470 IMAGE SYNTHESIS (3-2)

 This course covers advanced topics in computer image generation.
-The focus if the course is quality and realism in computer image synthesis.
+The focus of the course is quality and realism in computer image synthesis.
 Planned topics include illumination, shading, transparency, antialiasing, shadows, raytracing, texturizing and radiosity.
-PREREQUISITE: CS4202 and the consent of the instructor.
+PREREQUISITE: CS4202 or the consent of the instructor

-CS4471 COMPUTER ANIMATION.
-(3-2).
+CS4471 COMPUTER ANIMATION (3-2)

-This course has the goal of presenting the state-of-the-art in animating 3D computer models.
-We will examine computational techniques for real time animation, motion control systems, interactive keyframe systems, motion simulation, event driven animations, kinematic methods for figure animation, dynamics for figure animation, task-level animations and other high-level approaches to animation.
-PREREQUISTE: None.
+This course covers advanced topics in the state-of-the-art in animating 3D computer models.
+Computational techniques for real-time animation parallel programming, motion control systems, interactive keyframe systems, motion simulation, event driven animation, kynematic methods for figure animation, dynamics for figure animation, task-level animation and other high-level approaches will be examined.
+Labs utilize Wavefront's Advanced Visualizer animation system, Silicon Graphics workstations, VCR, and large-screen television monitors.
+PREREQUISITE: CS4202 or consent of instructor

-CS4472 PHYSICALLY-BASED MODELLING.
-(3-2).
+CS4472 PHYSICALLY-BASED MODELLING (3-2)